Created: 11 Dec 2024

 RAG took a major step forward in 2020, due to research led by Patrick Lewis during his doctoral studies in NLP at University College London and his work at Meta's AI lab.
 Patrick's team aimed to enhance LLMs by integrating a retrieval index into the model, which would allow it to access and incorporate external data dynamically.
 Inspired by earlier methods and a paper from Google researchers, they envisioned a system capable of generating accurate, knowledge-based text outputs.

-When Lewis integrated a promising retrieval system developed by another Meta team, the results exceeded expectations on the first try—an uncommon feat in AI development.
+When Lewis integrated a promising retrieval system developed by another Meta team, the results exceeded expectations on the first try is an uncommon feat in AI development.

 cta image